 Director remuneration at Kurabo consists of basic remuneration (monetary remuneration) and performancelinked share-based remuneration.
-In order to ensure performance-linked share-based remuneration provides a healthy incentive for directors to contribute to the sustained growth of the Kurabo Group, the number of shares to be delivered is, based on regulations established by the Board of Directors, calculated according to the degree of achievement amount of monetary remuneration and other compensation to the amount of individual remuneration and other compensation for directors
+In order to ensure performance-linked share-based remuneration provides a healthy incentive for directors to contribute to the sustained growth of the Kurabo Group, the number of shares to be delivered is, based on regulations established by the Board of Directors, calculated according to the degree of achievement of medium-term corporate business plan performance targets (targets for consolidated operating profit) and ROE targets.
+These shares are delivered after directors retire.